What happens next? Day by day after the death of the Queen

+The Queen’s coffin remains lying in state at Westminster Hall in London for members of the public to pay their respects.

-Here is a day-by-day account of what will happen, leading up to and including the Queen’s funeral on September 19.
+Here is a day-by-day account of what will happen next, leading up to and including the Queen’s funeral on September 19.

 The lying in state continues and heads of state will begin to arrive for the funeral.

-The King and Queen Consort will host heads of state and official overseas guests at the palace in what the King’s spokesman described as an “official state event”.

-Members of the public are invited to observe a one-minute silence at 8pm to remember the Queen.
+Members of the public are invited to observe a one-minute silence at 8pm on Sunday to remember the Queen.

 There will be a national bank holiday to allow as many people as possible to watch the Queen’s funeral.